• Skip to primary navigation

 • Garnish with fresh herbs when serving.
 A sprinkle of fresh parsley or fresh basil are both lovely compliments to this delicious meal.

-What To Serve With Crock Pot Ravioli Lasagna
+What to Serve With Crockpot Ravioli Lasagna

 Make it a complete meal by serving your ravioli with a side dish (or two!).
 I personally love serving this with:

-• Side salads – a green salad is easy to customize to your tastes, and a great way to add veggies to your meal!
+• Side salads.
+A green salad is easy to customize to your tastes, and a great way to add veggies to your meal!

-• Garlic bread – make your own, or use a store-bought version.
+• Garlic bread.
+Make your own, or use a store-bought version.

 a white plate with a serving of crockpot lazy lasagna. a fork is digging into the serving and holds a ravioli.
 It is topped with Italian seasoning, and fresh basil leaves sit around as garnish.

-How To Store Crockpot Lasagna With Ravioli
+How to Store Lazy Crockpot Lasagna

 Slow Cooker Ravioli Lasagna FAQs